 3. Watt-Hours (Wh) and Kilowatt-Hours (kWh): Imagine you have your 60 Watt bulb on for an entire hour.
 Enter a new, and sometimes confusing term, “Watt-hours.”
 Since you ran a 60 Watt bulb for 1 hour, you have used 60 Watt-hours of energy (not power).
 If the owner of a large building (such as a factory or real estate development) is trying to minimize their energy footprint, they want to minimize the number of Watt-hours they are burning throughout a given 24 hour period.
 This is the same thing as saying they want to minimize the number of Joules they are consuming; it is simply a different, more common unit of measurement.
 1 Watt-hour is equal to 3600 Joules (3.6kJ).
 One Kilowatt-Hour is the same as 1,000 Watt-hours and is the most common unit used in electrical energy consumption.

 4. Lumens/Watt: This is a unit of measurement for a term called luminous efficacy (you can read about it in detail here).
 Luminous efficacy is a quantity that describes the amount of illumination (lumens) that you get for a given amount of power (watts).
 All else being equal, you want to maximize lumens while minimizing the power required to produce them.

 Different devices require different amounts of power to make them run.
 In addition, different devices emit a different quantity and quality of light for a given power setting.
 Other major considerations include off-the-shelf price, lifespan, and maintenance/replacement costs.
-LED lighting can be an integral part of the For a more in-depth discussion on the most energy efficient lighting solutions, visit us at Stouch Lighting or try our ROI calculator.
+For a more in-depth discussion on the most energy efficient lighting solutions, visit us at Stouch Lighting or try our ROI calculator.
 We’re here to help!